Cádiz CF

-Cádiz Club de Fútbol, S.A.D., known simply as Cádiz, is a Spanish professional football club based in Cádiz, Andalusia.
+Cádiz Club de Fútbol, S.A.D. is a Spanish professional football club based in Cádiz, Andalusia.

-Founded in 1910, the club competes in the La Liga, holding home games at Nuevo Mirandilla, with a seating capacity of 20,724.
+Founded in 1910, the club competes in Segunda División, holding home games at Nuevo Mirandilla, with a seating capacity of 20,724.

-Salvadoran legend Mágico González played for the club during the 1980s/1990s, and is widely recognized as the best player to ever play for the team.
+Salvadoran legend Mágico González played for the club during the 1980s and the early 1990s, and is widely recognized as the best player to ever play for the team.

 Between 1929 and 1977, Cádiz played in either the second or third tier of Spanish football.
 In 1977, Cádiz achieved promotion to La Liga for the first time.
-Since then Cádiz has played fourteen seasons in the first tier, as well as spending several at the second level.
+Since then Cádiz has played sixteen seasons in the first tier, as well as spending several at the second level.